input-output-hk/cardano-tutorials/node-setup/GuideForExcercise1.md

 Both our nodes must use the same `ff-genesis.json`, they can use the same `ff-config.json` (but don't have to), and they need different `ff-topology.json` files.

-Let us create separate folders for the two nodes and simply copying the configuration files we have:
+Let us create separate folders for the two nodes and copy the configuration files to both directories.

     cd cardano-node
     mkdir block-producing